All About Production and Operating Worker Supervisors

 Related Job Titles

 In 2016, there was an estimated number of 621,400 jobs in the United States for Production and Operating Worker Supervisor.
 There is little to no growth in job opportunities for Production and Operating Worker Supervisor.
-There will be an estimated 59,300 positions for Production & Operating Worker Supervisor per year.
+Due to new job openings and attrition, there will be an average of 59,300 job openings in this field each year.

 The states with the most job growth for Production & Operating Worker Supervisor are Nevada, Utah, and North Dakota.
 Watch out if you plan on working in Delaware, Maine, or Vermont.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Production and Operating Worker Supervisors is somewhere between $36,020 and $99,500.
+The salary for Production and Operating Worker Supervisors ranges between about $36,020 and $99,500 a year.

 Production and Operating Worker Supervisors who work in Wyoming, District of Columbia, or Connecticut, make the highest salaries.